-Black Friday 2019 best deals so far: $134 Airpods, $49 Instant Pot, $175 Nintendo Switch Lite and More
+Black Friday 2019 best deals so far: $134 AirPods, $49 Instant Pot, $175 Nintendo Switch Lite and More

-HappyThanksgiving!
-Black Friday deals have started at nearly every major retailer in America, and we're collecting all of the best deals right here.
-Walmart's Black Friday sale has started with some of the best prices we've ever seen on top products, including AirPods for just $129, the Instant Pot for $49 -- and nearly every Amazon Echo, Fire and Kindle device on deep discount.
+It's Thanksgiving Day, but Black Friday deals have started at nearly every major retailer in America, and we're collecting all of the best deals right here.
+Walmart's Black Friday sale has started with some of the best prices we've ever seen on top products, including the Instant Pot for $49 -- and nearly every Amazon Echo, Fire and Kindle device on deep discount at Amazon.
+Amazon also has the AirPods on sale for $134, and one of the best 65-inch TVs for $100 off.
 Here's an overview of some of the top deals right now:

 - AirPods 2019 with standard charging case for $134 (save $10 from previous price)